Employee Handbook

 Aldridge, Inc.

 Payday is every other Monday.
 Your first pay day depends on when in the pay cycle you start the job.
-Click on the chart here to enlarge it and determine when that will be.
+Click on the chart to determine when that will be ->

 Direct Deposit